Femoroacetabular Impingement (FAI)

 How is FAI treated?

-Our specialists here at Sydney Pelvic Clinic manage the symptoms of FAI through targeted manual therapy intended to release the muscles around the hip, the introduction of targeted hip/lumbopelvic stability exercises, and the elimination of poor form.
+Our specialists here at Sydney Pelvic Clinic manage the symptoms of FAI through targeted manual therapy intended to release the muscles around the hip, the introduction of targeted hip or lumbopelvic stability exercises, and the elimination of poor form.

 A significant percentage of our patients fully recover and regain total pain-free mobility.
 More serious cases, however, typically require corrective surgery to fix the structural impingement.